Sense with Cents

 Browse Recent Questions & Answers

-Payroll isn't just numbers on a check stub.
-It's the rules behind those numbers — the withholding calculations, the state-by-state differences, the deadlines that cost real money when you miss them.
+Payroll is not just numbers on a check stub.
+It is the rules behind those numbers — the withholding calculations, the state-by-state differences, the deadlines that cost real money when they are missed — and the way the small business owner gets pulled around by people who are supposed to be helping.